Spoiler: it was an enormous pain in the ass.

 For my South Pacific trip in 2018, I found the following places to be tough to visit on a budget, so eliminated them from my list:

-- American Samoa has no hostels listed online and my HotelsCombined search didn’t bring up anything for less than $110 a night, so that’s off the cards.
+- American Samoa has no hostels listed online and my Booking search didn’t bring up anything for less than $110 a night, so that’s off the cards.

 - Marshall Islands: I could only find one accommodation option in the entire country for under $100 a night, and it didn’t sound very nice, so that’s them out of the picture.

-- Micronesia has no hostels, and just one hotel for under $100 a night.
-Unfortunately, it sounds terrible.
+- Micronesia has no hostels, and just one hotel.
+It wasn’t under $100 a night, so that eliminated it from my search.